RobecoSAM Global SDG Credits IH GBP

 This distribution across SDG scores shows the portfolio weight allocated to companies with a positive, negative and neutral impact alignment with the Sustainable Development Goals (SDG) based on Robeco’s SDG Framework.
 The frameworks, which utilizes a three-step approach to assess a company’s impact alignment with the relevant SDGs, provides a methodology for assigning companies with an SDG score.
 The score ranges from positive to negative impact alignment with levels from high, medium or low impact alignment.
 This results in a 7-step scale from -3 to +3.
 If the data set does not cover the full portfolio, the figures shown above each impact level sum to the coverage level to reflect the data coverage of the portfolio, with minimal deviations that reflect rounding.
 Weights < 0.5% will show as 0.
 If an index has been selected, the same figures are also provided for the index.
 Holdings mapped as corporates and/or sovereign are included in the figures.
 For more information, please visit https://www.robeco.com/docm/docu-brochure-robecosam-sdg-framework.pdf

-Based on transaction prices, the fund's return was 0.70%.
-The Global Aggregate Corporate Bond Index returned 0.63% (hedged in euro) this month.
-Excess returns for the index were 1.18%.
-The credit spread on the Bloomberg Global Aggregate Corporate Bond Index tightened from 153 to 149 basis points for the month.
-Underlying yields remained more or less the same.
-German 10-year yields widened by 2 basis points to 2.31%, while US 10-year yields tightened by 4 basis points to 3.42%.
-The fund outperformed the index.
-Our top-down position contributed positively to our performance, which was partially offset by our issuer selection.
-Euro cash bonds underperformed dollar-denominated bonds, resulting in a negative contribution for the month due to our overweight euro bonds.
-There was no significant performance difference between positive and negative SDG-rated issuers.
-Issuers that contributed to performance were NatWest Group due to a rating upgrade, TenneT, Holcim and Crédit Agricole.
-Names that detracted from performance were Western Digital, Deutsche Bank, Suzano and Charter Communications.
+Based on transaction prices, the fund's return was -0.72%.
+The Global Aggregate Corporate Bond Index returned -0.57% (hedged in euro) this month.
+Excess returns for the index were -0.13%.
+The credit spread on the Bloomberg Global Aggregate Corporate Bond Index widened 5 basis points to 133 basis points for the month.
+German 10-year yields tightened by 2 basis points to 2.49%, and US 10-year yields widened by 15 basis points to 4.11%.
+The fund underperformed to the index.
+Our top-down position contributed neutrally to our performance.
+Our issuer selection detracted from our performance.
+In general, euro cash bonds underperformed USD cash bonds, driven by financials. resulting in a negative contribution from our overweight euro financial bond positioning.
+Negative SDG-rated issuers performed better than positive SDG-rated issuers.
+Companies that contributed negatively to our performance were: Deutsche Bank, Cellnex Telecom SA, and CaixaBank SA.

 Expectation of fund manager